PoissonJ/notes/datastructures/exam1.md

-# Data Structures Exam 1
+# Intro

 Comparison Count.
 Pick an instance characteristic .... n

     For insertion sort, pick n= number of elements to be sorted.

 Step Count
-  : A step is an amount of computeing that does not depend on the instance
+  : A step is an amount of computing that does not depend on the instance
     characteristic n

 steps per execution is not always 0 or 1.
 For example